GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/custom-script.md

 Introspection scripts allows to modify response of Introspection Endpoint ([spec](https://tools.ietf.org/html/rfc7662)).

-Introspection script should be associated with client in order to be run.
+Introspection script should be associated with client (used for obtaining the token) in order to be run.
 Otherwise it's possible to set `introspectionScriptBackwardCompatibility` global AS configuration property to `true`, in this case AS will run all scripts (ignoring client configuration).

 ![introspectionClientsConfig](../img/admin-guide/introspectionClientsConfig.png)